Merging and concatenating data frames

 [3]:

 We have successfully loaded in all of the data frames.
-They all have the same columns (as given by the CSV files) and they all have the same indexes (range indexes that were applied be default when loading from the CSV files).
-We do not really care about the indexes.
+They all have the same columns (as given by the CSV files).
 So, we wish to tape the data frames together vertically.
-We can use the pd.concat() function to do this.
+We can use the pl.concat() function to do this.

 Before we do that, though, we might notice a problem.
 We will not have information to tell us which frog is which.
 We might therefore like to add a column to each data frame that has the frog ID, and then concatenate them.
 We can parse the ID of the frog from the file name, as we can see by looking at the file names.